Table of Contents

 Available Behaviors:

-• page-state: Automatic page state management for HTMX requests
+• page-state-headers: Automatic page state management for HTMX requests

 • blur-save-coordination: Prevents form submission race conditions

-• auth-retry: Handles authentication retry with popup windows
+• authentication-retry: Handles authentication retry with popup windows

 Htmx.Components is designed to work with Tailwind CSS for optimal styling.
 Here's how to set it up using the modern CSS directives approach: